Active control of the peak value of the Hanbury Brown-Twiss effect using coherent light by lensless holographic projection: Discussion

 \section{Discussion}

-Holographic projection is the combination of two optical systems, imaging and diffraction.
-In term of imaging, if the second-order coherence degree $\mathscr{D}^{(2)}$ of the light intensity on the object plane outweighs 2 meanwhile the spatial resolution of the imaging system reaches certain a threshold, the dynamic intensity on the imaging plane will exhibit the super-bunching effect according to Eq.~(\ref{EQ03}).
-This has been confirmed by those results shown by red hollow circles in Figs.~\ref{03FunctionByThermal}(d)-\ref{03FunctionByThermal}(f) and Figs.~\ref{06FunctionBySparse}(a)-\ref{06FunctionBySparse}(c).
-Those results shown by red hollow circles are originated from the intensity average of multi-frame holographic projection pattern, which is similar like the point-to-point optical imaging.
-As we can seen, the improvement of spatial resolution of imaging system contributes to transfer the degree $\mathscr{D}^{(2)}$ of the target pattern to the imaging plane with less loss.
+Holographic projection combines two optical systems: imaging and diffraction.
+From an imaging perspective, if the degree of the second-order coherence function $g^{(2)}_{\text{T}}(0)$ of the target pattern on the object plane exceeds 2, and the spatial resolution of the imaging system reaches a certain threshold, the dynamic intensity on the imaging plane will exhibit a super-bunching effect, as described by Eq.~(\ref{EQ03}).
+This phenomenon is confirmed by the experimental results represented by red hollow circles in Figs.~\ref{03FunctionByThermal}(c), \ref{03FunctionByThermal}(f), and \ref{06FunctionBySparse}(a)-\ref{06FunctionBySparse}(c), which are derived from the noise suppressed intensity average of multi-frame holographic projection patterns.
+This behavior is analogous to point-to-spot optical imaging.
+Notably, improving the spatial resolution of the system facilitates the transfer of the degree $g^{(2)}_{\text{T}}(0)$ of target pattern to the projection plane with minimal loss.

+Although holographic reconstruction under a single realization using the GS algorithm can be regarded as a coherent system, the averaging over multiple patterns (analogous to a time-averaged measurement) derived from independent restart GS algorithm constitutes an incoherent system (see Appendix \ref{appendixA} for details).
+In this work, our theoretical analysis assumes an incoherent model, as it exclusively fits $g^{(2)}_{\text{P}}(0)$ obtained from the averaged intensity patterns generated by these multiple independent GS iterations.

+Furthermore, it is well established that the coherent speckle noise arises when a laser beam reflects from a rough surface~\cite{Goodman2007Speckle,Goldfischer1965Far,Dainty2013Laser,Gatti2008ThreeTheory,Magatti2009Three}.
+For instance, the experimental speckle as shown in Fig.~\ref{01SchemeAndSpeckle}(b) originates from far-field diffraction of coherent light modulated by a random phase.
+In our work, holographic projection corresponds to the far-field diffraction of a GS-CGH under coherent illumination.
+Consequently, while such projection noise is unavoidable but it is profitable to enhancing the peak value of the projection pattern.